perlun/perlun.eu.org/_includes/category/programming.md

-in the nineties (probably 1994, 95 or somewhere around this - my oldest "proof" of something I wrote is the small BBS intro `flower.com` which is dated September 1996) and my primary way to make my living since 1999, apart from a few years in the 2000s.
+in the nineties (probably 1994, 95 or somewhere around this - my oldest "proof" of something I wrote is the small BBS intro `flower.com` which is dated September 1996) and my primary way to make my living since 1999, apart from a few years in the 2000s when I was working as a Support Technician.

-During these years, I've produced a number of different projects on my spare time, of various size and grade of "seriosity".
+During the years since I started programming, I've produced a number of different projects on my spare time, of various size and grade of "seriosity".
 Here is a list of some of these projects.
 I'm hoping to add more links to this list over time, adding binaries and sometimes the source code (in the cases where it hasn't gotten lost over the